Don't Forget the Lyrics!: Gameplay

 The contestant has no choice over the tenth and final song (usually with the generic genre mentioning the top prize amount, such as the "Million Dollar Song"), which is not revealed unless they risk their winnings and play on.
 In most versions, any unused backups before the final song are rendered unavailable to use.
 If the contestant completes the final lyric correctly, he or she wins the grand prize that varies from country to country.

-In some versions, notably the Taiwanese version, the contestant is required to sing the lyrics correctly even during the sing-along, but missing too many lyrics while the music plays may prompt the player to stop singing and is given the option to either end the game or try again, or prematurely ending the game with the same penalty as incorrect lyrics given.